I may get paid commission for purchases made after clicking a link in this post.

 This one is super important and often overlooked!
 Make sure you answer each and every comment, be it on social media or on your blog post.
 And if anyone sends you an email about your post, make sure you reply to that too.
 Replying to comments and emails really builds trust and engagement, both so important for building your blog.

 Have a set point in your day when you do this… it will be much quicker and more efficient than responding to each comment and email as it comes in and you will feel much less overwhelmed.
 Just set a timer for however long you want/need to dedicate to emails and comments, to stay on top of this, and once the timer’s gone off don’t touch it until your next session.

 14. Check your analytics

-Check your Google Analytics (or Jetpack stats, or both) to see how well your latest blog post has done.
+Check your Google Analytics to see how well your latest blog post has done.
 If it has done well, work out why (your comments/social media may be able to give you a clue) and make a note to yourself to make more content like that.
-If it bombed, try to work out why…and don’t make that mistake next time!!
+If it bombed, try to work out why… and don’t make that mistake next time!!